It is no exaggeration to say that 2020 was swayed by COVID-19.

 Points of measures

-・It is highly possible that the virus has already infected your surroundings when symptoms appear to you.
+・It is highly possible that the virus has already infected your surroundings when you show those symptoms.

-・Everyone including those who have no symptoms to wear masks will prevent its spread.
+・Everyone including those who have no symptoms need to wear masks to prevent its spread.

 ・Social distance is also effective until an effective vaccine/therapeutic drug is available.

 *The article was written by Professor Takaaki Nakata (Professor of Emergency Intensive Care Medicine, Chiba University) who teaches at Chiba University, and Toshifumi Taniguchi (Lecturer of Internal Medicine, Chiba University Hospital).

 The attached manga-style illustration is also supervised by the two above.

 Click here to Download the illustration

 Smart119 Co., Ltd. is a venture company established by an active emergency doctor from Chiba University School of Medicine.

 More about Smart119